markbosire/hacker101/README.md

 ## Overview

 Welcome to my Hacker101 CTF Journal!
-This repository contains the details and resources for the challenges that will test and my hacking skills.
+This repository contains the details and resources for the challenges that will test my hacking skills.